chidubemokeke/Subgraph-Tutorial-S1-P2-Additional-Data-Sources/README.md

 # Subgraph Masterclass - Part 2: Leveraging One Subgraph to Track Multiple Smart Contracts

 Welcome to Part 2 of the Subgraph Development Masterclass.
 In this tutorial, we will extend the concepts from [Part 1](https://github.com/chidubemokeke/Subgraph-Masterclass-S1-P1-ERC20/tree/main) and focus on managing complex data structures and entities within a single subgraph.
-We will use Uniswap and Compound Governance contracts as our use cases.
+We will use Compound Governance contracts as our use cases.

 ## Overview